 The performance criteria for tie-down and lifting were as follows: “Can be secured to the walls or floor of a shipping container or moving truck, and lifted by crane quickly and easily and without employing complicated rigging or straps touching the wooden surfaces.”

 As seen in the picture above, a hardened steel ring is through-bolted to each endwall of the toolchest.
-These are not reproductions or homemade rings, but certified load-rated hardware made from hardened steel that serves three purposes.
+These are not reproductions or homemade rings, but industrial load-rated hardware made from hardened steel that serves three purposes.
 First, they make it easy to secure the toolchest to the side or floor of a container or truck.
 This capability is very important in the case of a toolchest that must make international moves frequently.
 If you think it would be easier to just have the movers throw blankets over the chest and strap it down, you’re absolutely right.
 The problem is that the likelihood of the conscientious, patient, gentle, sober professionals that load conex boxes and trucks properly positioning the toolchest so it won’t shift, and then tightening the straps or ropes (if they even bother to use straps or ropes) so they don’t loosen, or scratch and abrade the toolchest, are slim and none, and Murphy always goes out drinking with Slim on moving day.
 I’ve seen them share a doobie afterwards.

 The second purpose of these rings is to make it easy for two men to carry the (empty) chest by looping straps through each ring and over a 2×4 passed over the chest and placed on each man’s shoulder.
 This too is a traditional Japanese method of transporting heavy boxes, and is directly related to the “Portability” criteria discussed above.